 This Hubspot emoji email example got our heart-eyes going.
 By using emojis to gain reader feedback — a footer survey email of sorts — they invite reader participation and directly prompt readers to emotionally engage.
 Without these emojis, this feedback area would have likely gone unnoticed.

-Within email content
+Emojis within email content

 No matter how or why you’re incorporating emojis into your email, the BEE email editor has you covered!
 Add emojis into any one of hundreds of responsive HTML email templates using the BEE editor, or get creative and easily build an email from scratch.
-Happy World Emoji Day!

 Create your email